safespring/docs/content/service/sto4_storage.md

 A complete incident report is beeing prepared, and will be published later.

+## Update 2021-07-02
+We have today continued with the restore of the metadata.
+We also have set up a process for clearer communication on which data to restore first.
+We still aim at being able to restore objects in a larger scale early next week.

 ## Update 2021-07-01
 We now have a working automatic process to restore objects larger than 4 MB from the active part of the cluster.
 The restoration process from the inactive nodes is still manual.